Custom Inference Code with Hosting Services

-This section explains how Amazon SageMaker interacts with a Docker container that runs your own inference code for hosting services.
+This section explains how Amazon SageMaker AI interacts with a Docker container that runs your own inference code for hosting services.
 Use this information to write inference code and create a Docker image.

 Topics

-How SageMaker Runs Your Inference Image
+How SageMaker AI Runs Your Inference Image

 To configure a container to run as an executable, use an ENTRYPOINT